dustlang/dust-playpen/README.md

 # Old README

-A web interface for running Rust code.
+A web interface for running Dust code.

 The interface can also be accessed in most Rust-related channels on `irc.mozilla.org`.